dapriett/sails-hook-mincer/README.md

 Prod Environment: `tasks/register/prod.js`
 ```
   grunt.registerTask('prod', function() {
     // Do Nothing
     return;
   });
 ```

-// Run this task before starting in production grunt.registerTask('production', [
-    'clean',
-    'shell:precompile'
-  ]);
+`TODO:` Add precompile scripts for `tasks/register/build.js` and `tasks/register/buildProd.js`

+** When switching, make sure to clear any compiled assets in your `.tmp` directory

 ---